ClayChipps/sf-chipps-data/messages/chipps.data.files.upload.md

 # flags.file-path.description

-The csv file must specify PathOnClient and Title.
+The csv file must specify the columns PathOnClient and Title.
 Optionally, a FirstPublishLocationId can be specified to have it linked directly to a Salesforce record after upload.

 # flags.max-parallel-jobs.summary